unccd/Prais4-reporting-manual/SO3.md

 After normalization, all factors have a value of between zero and one, relative to the historical maximum and minimum of the country.

-Normalization of sex-disaggregated data for Tier 1 and 2 VA uses the same formulas described above, applied once for each piece of sex-related data.
+Normalization of sex-disaggregated data for Tier 1 and 2 VA uses the same formulae described above, applied once for each piece of sex-disaggregated data.

 For sub-national level data (Tier 3 VA), the calculation should be applied to the data from all spatial units (e.g., administrative units) combined, and the factor range should reflect the minimum and maximum values of the whole country.